 The many different rock types (gneissic granites, sandy/coaly Mesozoic sediments, laterites and sand dunes) are all very low in nutrients.
-Their soils are also very poor and mostly very thin.
-The plants of the Leeuwin-Naturaliste Ridge have had to adapt not only to these poor soils, but rapidly changing climates during the ice ages that went from cold and dry during the maxima to hot summers and wet winters during the inter-glacials, such as our present climate.
+The soils produced from these rocks are also very poor and mostly very thin.
+The plants of the Leeuwin-Naturaliste Ridge have had to adapt not only to these poor soils, but rapidly changing climates during the ice ages.
+Climates that went from dry and cold with desert forming low CO2 concentrations to hot summers and wet winters during the inter-glacials, such as our present climate.
 The nutrient and climate stresses and the opening of new niches have resulted in one of the major bio-diversity hot spots in the world.

 Each tour is individually structured to cater for each person’s interests and to create a memorable experience.
 With only a maximum of 7 people on each tour and with so many options, everybody’s tastes will be catered to.
 There are many photo opportunities where we can stop as long as is necessary to get the shots you want.
 Apart from stunning coastal scenery, geological exposures and botanical spectacles, we will pass by many attractions that can be visited, if you wish.
 These include wineries, breweries, cheese, chocolate and nougat factories, distilleries, olive, silk and cosmetic factories and more.